KxSystems/docs/docs/wp/query-routing/index.md

 encompass some desirable production features a system architect should consider, such as permissions, query validation and capacity management.
-Where topics haven’t been covered previously, the Kx Technical Whitepaper series will continue to drill down on important components that provide the building blocks for a stable, scalable, protected and efficient kdb+ system.
+Where topics haven’t been covered previously, the Kx Technical White paper series will continue to drill down on important components that provide the building blocks for a stable, scalable, protected and efficient kdb+ system.